 These medications are usually not prescribed for infants less than 2 months old.
 Elderly people have an increased risk of skin and bleeding problems with these medications, especially if they are using diuretics.
 Always take the medications with a full glass of water.

 Possible side effects include: Increased sensitivity to the sunItchingSkin rashNauseaVomitingDiarrheaStomach upset

 Common names include: GentamicinKanamycinTobramycinAmikacin

-Aminoglycosides are usually given through an intravenous needle into your vein.
+Aminoglycosides are usually given through an IV.

 Possible side effects include: Kidney problemsHearing problemsBalance problems